 “If you talk to a man in a language he understands, that goes to his head.
 If you talk to him in his language, that goes to his heart.” – Nelson Mandela

 Are you raising a bilingual child?
 Why not subscribe to receive other related articles.
-Be sure to like our Bilingual Kidspot Facebook Page, follow us on Twitter, and join the private Bilingual Kidspot Discussion group!
+Follow us on Facebook, and join the private Bilingual Kidspot Discussion group!